dbohdan/initool/README.md

   - **Exit status:** 0.
 - `replace`
   - **Result:** Nothing from the input changes in the output.
-  - **Exit status:** 0 if the property exists and has the old value, 1 if it doesn't exist or has a different value.
+  - **Exit status:** 0 if the property exists and its value contains the text, 1 if it doesn't exist or the value doesn't contain the text.
 - `delete`
   - **Result:** Nothing is removed from the input in the output.
   - **Exit status:** 0 if the section or property was deleted, 1 if it wasn't.